 Home Health Billing Services in North Carolina

-North Carolina's home health practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's home health practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and home health coding complexity.

 Why North Carolina Home Health Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and home health practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect home health procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect home health procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Home Health billing itself is complex.
 Home health billing under PDGM classifies patients into 432 case-mix groups based on admission source, timing, clinical grouping, functional level, and comorbidity.
 OASIS assessment accuracy directly determines reimbursement.
 The shift from 60-day to 30-day billing periods doubled claim volume while LUPA (Low Utilization Payment Adjustment) thresholds penalize agencies that fail to deliver the minimum number of visits per period.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving home health practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving home health practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Home Health